 If you want to add some effect to it, you can merge the layers, or add layer styles.

-You can also add a layer mask to give it a bit of blend effect.
+You can also add a layer mask to give it a bit of a blend effect.

 Method 2: Using the 3D Tool

 Step 1: Create a new document and type on the canvas.
-Same as the method above, I would recommend use a bold font and change the text color if you’d like.
+Same as the method above, I would recommend using a bold font and changing the text color if you’d like.